 Fig. 188.
 Text file comparison dialog box

 These buttons are large arrows pointing up and down.
 The arrows navigate to the beginning of the previous or next difference.

 To display line breaks as LF and CR characters, click the LF button.

 To customize the colors for highlighting added, modified, or deleted lines, click the Set comparison view parameters button.
-By default, added text is green, modified text is red, and deleted text is blue.
+By default, the added text is green, the modified text is red, and the deleted text is blue.